 The early results of the commitment have represented positive, yet incremental, steps forward for access to information.
-Although the NARA published a data set online with the official email accounts it will preserve permanently, only two agencies-NARA and the National Security Agency-had their information online by June 2016, the close of the
+Although the NARA published a data set online with the official email accounts it will preserve permanently, only two agencies-NARA and the National Security Agency-had their information online by June 2016.
+(Later updates will be covered and assessed in the IRM end-of-term report.)
+In addition, the listings are in PDF form, which limits the opportunities for cross-agency analysis.